Ways to Alleviate Sore Nipples Fast While Breastfeeding

 - Applying a lanolin-based cream to the nipples after breastfeeding.

 - Using nipple shields while breastfeeding.

-100% Natural Lanolin Cream For You
+Treat Your Nipples with 100% Natural Lanolin Cream

 Lanolin is a naturally occurring substance found in sheep’s fleece.
 A lanolin-based cream applied after breastfeeding can be deeply hydrating while helping restore moisture to the affected area.
 Our Purelan lanolin cream offers fast and effective relief with a single ingredient—and no additives, preservatives, or fragrance added.
 In fact, Purelan is an ultra-pure, medical-grade lanolin that has been tested to the highest safety standards and is ethically sourced from mulesing-free farms for a dermatologically-tested, hypoallergenic cream that is safe for sensitive skin and doesn't need to be removed before breastfeeding.

 Nipple shields can offer relief for cracked nipples without interrupting breastfeeding.
 They’re also especially helpful if your baby is having trouble latching or if you have flat or inverted nipples.
 Ask your lactation consultant for guidance on how to properly place a nipple shield and use it correctly.

 As you embark on your breastfeeding journey, it can feel frustrating to experience the pain that comes with cracked nipples, but try not to let it discourage you.
 By working with your doctor or a lactation specialist, you can find relief and move past this minor bump in your breastfeeding journey so you can once again enjoy this close, special time with your sweet little one.